-We are sorry, but donations for the 2018 book sale are no longer being accepted.
+We are sorry, but donations for the 2019 book sale are not being accepted at this time.

 The Friends of the Guelph Public Library are very grateful for your donations – they help to make the sale the great success it has become year after year.
 This is what we accept and (with regret) cannot accept for the annual sale:

 Donated items in poor condition are discarded during the pre-sale sorting process.
 Disposal of these items is costly and time-consuming.
 The Friends will dispose of:

 - Any item that is dirty, water damaged, mildewed or musty smelling

 - Books with torn, or missing pages, or items that are severely worn (especially paperbacks)

 - Hardcover books and paperbacks with pages so “yellowed” that the print is hard to read

 - Books with very loose or broken bindings

 - Games, puzzles or media sets with missing or broken pieces

 - Any items showing signs of insect infestation or mold